Preserving Biodiversity (TNFD)

 Our Policy

-In December of 2020, the Sumitomo Rubber Group established “Our Philosophy,” a new corporate philosophy framework that will serve as a major driving force to propel us forward with ever greater speed toward the accomplishment of our groupwide business strategy while also placing particular emphasis on engaging in sustainable business activities that promote harmonious coexistence with society and with the natural environment.
+In December 2020, the Sumitomo Rubber Group established “Our Philosophy,” a new corporate philosophy framework that will serve as a major driving force to propel us forward with ever greater speed toward the accomplishment of our groupwide business strategy while also placing particular emphasis on engaging in sustainable business activities that promote harmonious coexistence with society and with the natural environment.
 Our Philosophy defines our Purpose (i.e. the very reason for our existence) thusly: “Through innovation we will create a future of joy and well-being for all.”
 With this Purpose serving as the basis behind our every decision and as the impetus behind our every action, the Sumitomo Rubber Group will continue working to enhance not only our economic value, but also our value to society so that we may contribute to the development of a more sustainable society.

 We will also continue to carry out activities for greening and the preservation of endangered species and strive to preserve biodiversity through business activities in collaboration with our stakeholders in areas of biodiversity and nature.